MoritzLaurer/prompt_templates/docs/standard_prompt_format.md

     author: "Karl Marx"
 ```

-**Naming convention:** We call a file a *"prompt template"*, when it has placeholders ({...}) for dynamically populating the template like an f-string.
+**Naming convention:** We call a file a *"prompt template"*, when it has placeholders ({{...}}) for dynamically populating the template similr to an f-string.
 This makes files more useful and reusable by others for different use-cases.
 Once the placeholders in the template are populated with specific input variables, we call it a *"prompt"*.

 The following example illustrates how the prompt template becomes a prompt.